IARPC Community Resources During COVID-19

 and have put together a spreadsheet that shows the status of 2020 Alaska Arctic Research Cruises.

 Please share this information and distribute it to communities of interest.
-This spreadsheet will also be available on the website and emailed out to stakeholders on the 15th of each month.
+This spreadsheet will also be available on the website and emailed out to stakeholders in the middle of each month.
 Sign up for the email distribution list here.
-Please contact Ann-Christine Zinkann and Jill Prewitt with any questions.
+Please contact Andrew Villeneuve and Jill Prewitt with any questions.

 Additional agency partner responses to are available in this summary and in the Collaborations member-only space.